 Happy Independence Day for last weekend!
 We hope you had a fantastic weekend, we certainly did.

-The holidays actually got us thinking about independence when it comes to employees – when you think of employee independence, what comes to mind?
-Independence, autonomy, empowerment – these are all words that organizations should have in mind when it comes to their workforce, but do employees at your organization have these things?
+The holidays actually got us thinking about independence when it comes to employees.
+When you think of employee independence, what comes to mind?
+Independence, autonomy, empowerment – these are all words that organizations should have in mind when it comes to their workforce.
+But do employees at your organization have these things?

-The problem is, not every manager or leader knows how to get there, because it’s not always an exact science.
+The problem is, not every manager knows how to get there, because it’s not always an exact science.
 While there are a number of different tools and techniques that organizations can use to really get the most out of their employees, the one we’re going to look at today is the employee performance management system.

 The benefits of employee independence